adityajoshi49/FastLED_clone_AJ/FastLED-Color-Correction.md

 The green LEDs in your LED pixels shine much more brightly than the red or blue LEDs; this means that any color you try to mix is inherently 'too green' unless you correct for that somehow.
-Well, FastLED v2.1 now has new features that let you control the overall color balance and temperature of your projects, so that you get exactly the colors you wanted.
+FastLED v2.1 (and later) have features that let you control the overall color balance and temperature of your projects, so that you get exactly the colors you wanted.

 ![](images/FastLEDColorCorrection.jpg)